sugaryourcoffee/vimnote/README.md

     Cleaning ; Clean the house before winter ; Jane Study ; Study VimL to get more professional ; Jennifer

-Visually select the table, then press `:<C-U>FormatTable;`.
+Visually select the table, then press `:` which will open the command line prefilled with the lines selected `:'<,'>`.
+Then type `FormatTable;`.
 This will create a pandoc multi line table as shown below

     -----------------------------------------------------
     Topic    Description                         Who